fkie-cad/pcapFS/README.md

 $ fusermount3 -u /mount/point
 ```

 Since the example above did not specify any index file, pcapFS automatically creates an index file for you.
 This file
-will be in the current working directory and will be named somthing like `20181130-125450_pcapfs.index` (the first
+will be in the current working directory and will be named something like `20181130-125450_pcapfs.index` (the first
 component is the date when the index was created, the second the time, and the last one is just a fixed string).
 You can
 use this index if you want to mount the PCAP again using the `-i` or `--index` switches:
 ```
 $ pcapfs -i 20181130-125450_pcapfs.index /path/to/some/pcap /mount/point
 ```
 If you provide a path to a non-existing index file on the command line, an index with this name will be created for
 you.

 If you don't want your index to be written to disk, use the `-m` or `--in-memory` options.
 This skips the writing of
 the index which, of course, means that the index has to be rebuilt the next time you want to mount the PCAP.

 ## Mounting Multiple/Split PCAPs
 pcapFS lets you mount multiple PCAPs at the same time.
 The mount point will contain the payload of all PCAPs as if
 only one PCAP would have been mounted.
 It makes no difference if the PCAPs you mount are completely unrelated or if
 you are providing a very long network capture split into several PCAPs.
 Note that conversations spanning over two or
 more PCAPs are entirely supported by pcapFS, i.e. no prior merging of PCAPs is required in order to extract your long
 lasting download from multiple PCAPs!

 For this purpose, you can specify a directory instead of a regular PCAP file: